 Amid the tragedy, the words of Sartre also invited the international community of artists.
 Names like Pablo Picasso and Alexander Calder would find themselves on the long list of painters and artists (from 61 countries in total) who would participate in an action for Skopje, sending 1,760 works of art to the new Museum of Contemporary Art in Skopje, the building of which was a gift from Poland.

-The reconstruction of Skopje was ongoing and carried out by the Yugoslavian government, with the support of international actors.
-It was the Greek architectural firm Doxiades Associates, along with the Polish architect Adolf Cibrowski that came up with the regional plan of the city in 1964, but they left out the central area of the city, so that the winner of the United Nations competition could come up with a matching plan.
-The United Nations had a separate fund for this competition, and Kenzo Tange really recognized the opportunity not only for its international influence, but also that it would serve as “a model case of urban reconstruction”.
+The Yugoslavian government did a good job in administrating the ongoing reconstruction efforts in Skopje, but the international actors also played a significant role.
+First, there was the Greek architectural firm Doxiades Associates, along with the Polish architect Adolf Cibrowski that came up with a regional plan of the city in 1964.
+However, they left out the central area of the city from this scheme, so that the winner of the adjoining United Nations competition could come up with a matching one.

-The Master Plan was a civilization achievement of its time.
 Architects and urban planners of the modern movement, like Kenzo Tange himself, were confident in their role of remaking the post-war world.
+In that sense, the Skopje Master Plan was a civilization achievement of its time.

-The team of Kenzo Tange worked closely with the runners up of the United Nations competition, the Yugoslavian architects Radovan Mischevik and Fedor Wenzler.
+The team of Kenzo Tange would then work in close collaboration with the runners-up of the United Nations competition, the Yugoslavian architects Radovan Mischevik and Fedor Wenzler.
 The other architects from the Tange’s office were Sadao Watanabe and Yoshio Taniguchi, and the team also featured Arata Isozaki, who led the Tange’s office.

 At a large scale, they all worked closely with the state and would present the plan to the public only when it was finished.
 It was a good-quality work anyway.